andrcuns/allure-report-publisher/README.md

 ## Pull requests

-It is possible to update pull requests with urls to published reports.
+It is possible to update pull requests with urls to published reports and execution summary.

 - `--update-pr=(comment|description)`: post report urls in pr description or as a comment
+- `--summary=(behaviors/suites/packages/total)`: add execution summary table

 Example: